This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What will happen:

-You will be given eyedrops to numb your eye.
+You will be given eye drops to numb your eye.
 You will sit in a chair in front of a slit lamp.
-A slit lamp is the instrument caregivers use to look in your eye.
+A slit lamp is the instrument eye doctors use to look in your eye.
 The laser machine is attached to the slit lamp.
-Your caregiver may use a face holder to help keep your head still during surgery.
-He will put a special contact lens on your eye to aim the laser on the areas to be treated.
+Your eye doctor may use a face holder to help keep your head still during surgery.
+He or she will put a contact lens on your eye to aim the laser on the areas to be treated.
 During the treatment, you will see flashes of colored light.
-Laser surgery may be done more than once.
+Laser surgery may be done more than 1 time.
 You may have one of the following types of laser surgery:

-- Laser trabeculoplasty: Your caregiver will use the laser to open clogged areas of your eye drainage system.
+- Trabeculoplasty is used to open clogged areas of your eye drainage system.
 This will help fluid drain from your eye and decrease pressure.

-- Laser iridotomy: Your caregiver will give you eyedrops to make your pupil small.
-He will use the laser to make a tiny hole in your iris.
+- Iridotomy is used to make a tiny hole in your iris.
 The iris is the colored part of your eye.
 This will allow fluid to drain from your eye and decrease pressure.

 After your surgery:

-Your caregiver will put eyedrops or ointment in your eye to decrease inflammation.
-He will check your eye pressure.
+Your eye doctor will put eye drops or ointment in your eye to decrease inflammation.
+He or she will check your eye pressure.
 You will be taken to a room where you can rest after your surgery.
-You will be able to go home when your caregiver says it is okay.
-An adult should stay with you for at least 24 hours after surgery.
+You will be able to go home when your eye doctor says it is okay.

 - You have a fever.